-Command 'JP' Description This command simplifies mounting and alignment of the BCL 358 activating the function with 'JP+', the BCL 358 continuously sup tus information to the serial interfaces.
-With this online command, the scanner is set to terminate the de after 100 successfully decoded labels and output the status infor Subsequently, the read process is reactivated automatically.
-In addition to the output of the status information, the laser beam to display the reading quality.
-Depending on how many read resube extracted, the duration of the laser's "off" time increases.
-If the reading quality is high, the laser beam flashes in brief, regular.
-The worse the decoder decodes, the longer the pauses become and more irregular because the laser may, in total, be active for least more labels.
-The duration of the pauses has been stepped a way that they can be distinguished by the eye.
-Parameter '+': '-': Starts the adjustment mode.
-Ends the adjustment mode.
-Acknowledg- ment 'yyy_zzzzz yyy: zzzzzz: Reading quality in %.
-A high process availability is ensured at read qualities > 75%.
-Bar code information.
+Command 'JP' Description This command simplifies mounting and alignment of the BCL 358 i .
+After activating the function with ' JP+ ', the BCL 358 i continuously supplies status information to the serial interfaces.
+With this online command, the scanner is set to terminate the decoding after 100 successfully decoded labels and output the status information.
+Subsequently, the read process is reactivated automatically.
+In addition to the output of the status information, the laser beam is used to display the reading quality.
+Depending on how many read results could be extracted, the duration of the laser's "off" time increases.
+If the reading quality is high, the laser beam flashes in brief, regular intervals.
+The worse the decoder decodes, the longer the pauses become during which the laser is switched off.
+The flashing intervals become more and more irregular because the laser may, in total, be active for longer to extract more labels.
+The duration of the pauses has been stepped in such a way that they can be distinguished by the eye.
+Parameter '+': Starts the adjustment mode.'-': Ends the adjustment mode.
+Acknowledg- ment 'yyy_zzzzzz' yyy: Reading quality in %.
+A high process availability is ensured at read qualities > 75%. zzzzzz: Bar code information.